ipython/ipython/docs/source/install/kernel_install.rst

 * run once ``ipython kernelspec install-self --user`` (or ``ipython2 ...`` or ``ipython3 ...``
   if you want to install specific python versions)

-The last command installs a :ref:`kernel spec <jupyter-client:kernel-specs>` file for the current python installation in ``~/.jupyter/kernels/``.
+The last command installs a :ref:`kernel spec <jupyter-client:kernel-specs>` file for the current python installation.
 Kernel spec files are JSON files, which can be viewed and changed with a normal text editor.